“Cádiz, in the early morning hours, when the air is filled with the smell of salt.” (Niña Pastori)

 I had the chance to stay in Cádiz during one long summer month while attempting to brush up my Spanish language skills.
 Ever since, when asked about my favourite place in the world, I have no problem answering…

 Cádiz is often called “Habanita” or “little Havana”.
 Its old streets and houses faded by the harsh sun and time, its wide seaside boulevards and the golden dome of the cathedral do give the old town a feel of a bygone era.
-Cádiz is very different from other cities in Andalusia, it’s even a bit scruffy from time to time, but its old-fashioned charm will let nobody indifferent.
+Cádiz is very different from other towns and villages I visited in Andalusia, it’s even a bit scruffy from time to time, but its old-fashioned charm will let nobody indifferent.

 Cádiz is still relatively untouched by tourism.
 A lot of people visit the city on a daytrip and apart from a few language students, most people staying overnight are “tourists” from other parts of Spain.
 Unlike most of the Spanish coastal regions, Spanish is still the main language here and you’re likely to be greeted with a blank stare if you start a conversation in English… I spent one month in Cádiz to learn Spanish and the city is the perfect place to immerse yourself in the Andalusian lifestyle!
 I